Generalized Anxiety Disorder: Criteria, Causes, And Mental Health Treatment Options

 A licensed therapist can help you manage the symptoms of generalized anxiety disorder.
 Many people have successfully received treatment for GAD and other mental health conditions through online therapy providers such as BetterHelp.
 Flexible appointment formats make it easier to fit treatment into your busy schedule, and online therapy is often less expensive, with shorter wait times.

-According to a recent study, online therapy is a practical, affordable treatment option for anxiety disorders that can be as effective as in-person sessions.
-In the study, professionals in the industry reported that the efficacy of therapy increases with the number of sessions attended.
-The patients often said the convenience of receiving therapy from home meant they could attend more reliably.
-Many also said the added physical distance made opening emotionally to their therapists easier.
+A recent study suggests that online therapy is a practical, affordable treatment option for anxiety disorders that can be as effective as in-person sessions.
+Professionals in the industry have stated that the efficacy of therapy increases with the number of sessions attended.
+According to patients, the convenience of receiving therapy from home meant they could attend more reliably.
+Many also said the added physical distance made opening up to their therapists easier.

 Takeaway